ZTiKnl/sara/README.md

 ### Credits:
 I would like to point out that I simply put these programs and modules together, but without the people who created those, I would have had nothing at all.
 Thank you to the creators of linux programs alsa-utils & festival, npm modules sonus, say, chalk, decimal.js and weather-js2!

+### Apologies:
+I am a complete moron when it comes to asynchronous programming, and I am positive that many functions could have been written better/cleaner/more efficient.
+I made this project to enhance my understanding of Node.js/Javascript, so please remain calm if/when I don't understand your comment/code/bugfix/pull request/advice/issue at first glance.